TOAST-DOCS/API-Gateway/en/console-guide.md

 2. Click the Swagger **Select File** button and choose the file, or directly enter the Swagger content.
 3. Click the **Apply** button.

-> **[Caution] When importing resource, overwrite the existing resource**
+> **[Warning] When a resource is imported, the existing resources and models are overwritten**
-> When importing resource, the existing resource is deleted and overwritten with the new resource.
+> When a resource is imported, all existing models created in the service are deleted and overwritten with the imported model.

 ### Create Method
 - Create **HTTP Method** under the selected resource path.